mozilla-services/merino-py/tests/load/README.md

 * Results should be recorded in the [Merino Load Test Spreadsheet][merino_spreadsheet]
 * Optionally, the Locust reports can be saved and linked in the spreadsheet:
-  * Download the results via command:
+  * Download the results via the Locust UI or via command:
       ```bash
       kubectl cp <master-pod-name>:/home/locust/merino_stats.csv merino_stats.csv
       kubectl cp <master-pod-name>:/home/locust/merino_exceptions.csv merino_exceptions.csv